AlexOmarov/berte/README.md

 ## API

 ### Web endpoints
-All the service's web endpoints specification can be found on [Documents]()
+All the service's web endpoints specification can be found in `doc` folder
 ### Esb events
-All the service's events specification can be found on [Documents]()
+All the service's events specification can be found in `doc` folder